 - Why does my cat have to remain hospitalized for so long after treatment?

 Because the cat's body retains radioactive material and excretes it mainly through urine and feces, your cat will need to remain in our facility until his or her levels are considered low enough for them to be discharged.

-Most cats stay in our hospital for about five days, though some cases may need an extended stay.
+Most cats stay in our hospital for three days, though some cases may need an extended stay.
 A trained staff member and veterinarian will monitor your cat daily during this period.
 Medications will be administered as required, and we encourage you to bring a week's supply of your cat's favorite food.

 Unfortunately, we cannot return any personal effects so we recommend against leaving any bedding or cat toys (we will provide these).

 Also, visitation is not allowed until your cat is ready to be discharged, but we will send you daily progress reports on your cat.

 - What is required following discharge from the hospital?

 For two weeks after your cat is discharged, we ask that you follow a few sensible safety measures while any remaining radiation is excreted from your cat's body.

 We will provide you with thorough written instructions that include limiting extensive contact (especially with children or pregnant women), washing your hands after handling your cat or his/her litter box, and disposing of waste from the litter box.
 Your cat will also need to stay indoors during this time.

 The treatment is provided via a subcutaneous injection (similar to a vaccination).
 Radioactive iodine is a very safe, effective treatment.
 It is frequently used in human medicine and should not cause radiation sickness in your cat.